tsunode/tsunode/README.md

 - 💬 Ask me about: tech, japanese culture, anime.
 - ⚡ Technologies: React, Node, React-Native

-"Everbody in this country should learn how to program a computer... because it traches you how to think."
+"Everbody in this country should learn how to program a computer... because it teaches you how to think." - Steve Jobs